 Whether you have just joined our staff or have been at the Strafford Regional Planning Commission for several years, the Executive Committee is confident you will find our organization a dynamic and rewarding place to work.
 We look forward to a productive and successful association with you.
 The Commission's employees are among our most valuable resources.
-SRPC wrote this handbook to guide the employer/employee relationship.
+The intent of these Personnel Policies is to ensure the fair and equitable treatment of all employees and to guide the employer/employee relationship.

 There are several important things to keep in mind about the employee handbook.
-First, it contains general information and guidelines.
+First, it is designed to provide employees with guidelines and information about working conditions, and benefits and policies affecting employment.
 It is not meant to be comprehensive or to address every possible application of-or exception to-the policies and procedures it describes.
 If you have any questions about whether you are eligible for a particular benefit, or whether a policy or practice applies to you, you should ask the Executive Director.